-The Department of Homeland Security is committed to providing accessible Information and Communication Technology (ICT) to individuals with disabilities, including members of the public and federal employees, by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973.
-In addition, the Department is also committed to ensuring accessibility of our buildings and facilities as required by the Architectural Barriers Act, 42 U.S.C.
-4151 through 4157.
+The Department of Homeland Security (DHS) is committed to providing accessible Information and Communication Technology (ICT) to individuals with disabilities, including members of the public and federal employees, by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
+794d)

-To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, the web address (URL) of the material with which you are having difficulty, and your contact information.
+For general inquiries please email Accessibility@hq.dhs.gov.
+To make sure we respond in a manner most helpful to you, please share the nature of your accessibility problem, the best format in which to receive the material, the web address (URL) of the material with which you are having difficulty, and your contact information.

 Architectural Barriers Act of 1968 (42 U.S.C. §§ 4151--57)

 The Architectural Barriers Act (ABA) requires access to facilities that are designed, built, altered, or leased with Federal funds.
 The Access Board is the federal agency responsible for enforcing the ABA.
-The Access Board's accessibility standards are available on their website at www.access-board.gov/guidelines-and-standards/buildings-and-sites/about-the-aba-standards, and information about filing a complaint may be found at www.access-board.gov/aba-enforcement/file-a-complaint.
+The Access Board's accessibility standards are available on the US Access Board website.

 Office of Accessible Systems & Technology